It is my ambition to say in ten sentences what others say in a whole book.

-I remember two decades ago when I was in my first real executive role and I was asked to come up with a strategy for my business unit.
-I was in control and I could develop and set a direction!
-I could finally use some of what I had learned in those traditional business school courses and seminars.
+Two decades ago, when I was in my first real executive role, I was asked to come up with a strategy for my business unit.
+For the first time in my career, I was in control and could develop and set my team’s direction!
+I was excited to finally use some of what I had learned in my business school courses and seminars.

-Why?
-For starters it was too long, by about a factor of twenty.
-Did we really think we’d refer back to it on an ongoing basis?
-And just as with traditional budgeting, the vast majority of it was obsolete within a couple months.
-The exercise of multi-faceted self-analysis was valuable – the first time.
-But it was still just a point in time.
+Why didn’t our plan get used?
+For starters, it was too long, by a factor of twenty.
+Did we really think we would refer back to it on an ongoing basis?
+Just as what happens with traditional budgeting, the vast majority of the plan was obsolete within a couple months.
+Creating the multi-faceted self-analysis was valuable, but it was only valid for one point in time.

-You’d think I would have learned my lesson, but I didn’t.
+After seeing few benefits from our first strategy creation process, you’d think I would have learned my lesson, but I didn’t.
 I went through that same exercise a couple more times in different, larger, organizations.
-More pretty binders sitting on shelves.
-One of the last ones was even a hoshin style plan, with long term strategies tied to intermediate term objectives, which were then tied to annual goals.
-Just a whole long list of them.
+We created more pretty binders sittingon shelves.
+One of the last ones was even a hoshin-style plan, withlong-term strategies tied to intermediate-term objectives that weretied to annual goals.
+The whole thing was just a long list of them.

-When I go into organizations I often see similar binders on the shelves, almost always gathering dust.
-I counsel the executives to try it again, this time dramatically reducing the length, and creating an ongoing hansei process.
-It seems to work well.
+When I go into organizations as a consultant or simply as a visitor, I often see similar binders on the shelves, almost always gathering dust.
+I counsel the executives to create another plan, but this time, dramatically reduce its length and create an ongoing hansei (reflection) process.
+It seems to work much better.

-So as you look up from reading this and perhaps notice your own binder on a shelf, think about taking another stab at it.
+As you look up from reading this and notice your own binder on a shelf, think about taking another stab at it.
 Narrow it down.
-Very concisely, what are the three, at most four long-term strategies that your organization needs to be focused on?
-What three or four measurable objectives must happen in the intermediate three to five year time frame for that to happen?
+Be concise.
+What are the three or four long-term strategies that your organization needs to be focused on?
+What three or four measurable objectives must happen in the intermediate three- to five-year time frame for that to happen?
 What four or five projects must be accomplished this year to enable that?
-Then, perhaps most importantly, what is your organization working on right now that doesn’t align with that plan?
-Stop it.
-Formally reflect on that strategic plan at least once a quarter, with your team.
-Adjust and evolve—don’t just set it in stone once a year.
+Finally, and perhaps most importantly, what is your organization working on right now that doesn’t align with that plan?
+Stop doing it.
+Formally reflect on your strategic plan at least once a quarter with your team.
+Be prepared to adjust and evolve—don’t just set it in stone once a year.